Prenatal development - Links to practice

 Work can influence one’s well-being through psychosocial and physical environmental influences.
 Most individuals are able to continue working safely throughout their pregnancies.
 Read more about working during pregnancy, including some possible hazards and examples of when physical demands may be excessive, on The Society of Obstetricians and Gynaecologists of Canada website.

-Another environmental hazard which may be experienced in utero is through first or second-hand smoke in a gestational parent.
+Another environmental hazard which may be experienced in utero is through first or second-hand smoke (cigarettes or e-cigarettes [vaping]) in a gestational parent.
 Watch the following video as Dr. Wanda Phillips-Beck recounts a Manitoba Hydro campaign promoted by the Strengthening Families program in some First Nation communities to help reduce negative effects of second-hand smoke.

 VIEW Phillips-Beck – Blue Light Campaign